IguanaBen/scabn/readme.txt

 = I just installed the plugin.
 Now what? =

 1. Create a new page.
 Title something like 'Checkout'.
-In the pag edit toolbar, click on the 'W' icon (Add SCABN Item of Checkout).
+In the page edit toolbar, click on the icon of a shopping cart with an 'S' (Add SCABN Item or Checkout).
 Check "Make this page my Checkout Page".
 Save the page and note its url.
 2. Go to Appearance / Widgets and add the 'SCABN Checkout Cart' widget somewhere on your side.
 This is a mini shopping cart that will be displayed on all your pages.
 3. Goto Plugins / SCABN Settings.
 Under 'Checkout/Process Page URL' put the url from step 1.
 Fill out other information as desired.
 4. Edit a page where you want an 'add to cart' item.
-Click on the 'W' icon as in step one, but this time fill out the item name, cost, etc.
+Click on the icon of a shopping cart with an 'S' as in step one, but this time fill out the item name, cost, etc.
 5. Done!
 View your page.
 When you click on the add to cart button, it should show up in the mini shopping cart widget.
 That widget will have a link to your checkout page.
 Your checkout page will then show you the full shopping cart and provide buy now buttons for Paypal and Google Wallet.

 = How do I select shipping options? =

 Unfortunately, Paypal and Google Wallet handle this differently.
-The shipping cost will depend on the shipping address (international, domestic, etc) and we don't ask for a customer's address -- Paypal or Google Wallet do.
+The shipping cost will depend on the shipping address (international, domestic, etc) and we don't ask for a customer's address -- Paypal or Google Wallet does.
-With Google Wallet, we provide different shipping options.
+With Google Wallet, we provide different shipping options for different locations.
 Such as:

 1. Domestic Ground ($5)
 2. Domestic Express ($10)